 The motivation for the new statute reportedly stemmed from media accounts of family members who aided suspects in rape, murder and other serious crime investigation leave the country by giving them shelter, foods or rides to an airport.
 The law applies to any relative of a suspect over the age of 18 and requires that they intentionally assisted the fugitive to evade arrest or flee.

 Violations are classified as a Class 4 felony.
 Left unchanged by the new measure was an earlier law that also makes it a Class 4 felony to conceal your knowledge that a crime has been committed or to harbor, aid or conceal the offender, but which exempts family members who are the husband, wife, parent, child, brother or sister to the accused.

-The office of Goldman & Associates. a Chicago criminal lawyer, stands ready to provide a strong defense for people in Illinois charged with aiding a fugitive, whether a family member or not, and making sure that the prosecution is required to prove intent by evidence beyond a reasonable doubt.
-Contact our office at 773-484-3131 or 47-215-2600 if you or a family member is facing prosecution on such charges.
+The Law Offices of Goldman & Associates, Chicago criminal lawyers, stand ready to provide a strong defense for people in Illinois charged with aiding a fugitive, whether a family member or not, and making sure that the prosecution is required to prove intent by evidence beyond a reasonable doubt.
+Contact our offices at 773-484-3131 or 847-215-2600 if you or a family member are facing prosecution on such charges.